yling01/Scripts/README.md

 This package currently includes two scripts for easier analysis/preparation before and after MD simulation.
 The usage of the two scripts are described below in detail.

 ## check_trajectory.py

+### Note:
+This program has only been tested on head-to-tail cyclic peptide, if you are using program for linear peptide of stapled peptide, please check manually afterwards.

+### Program Description
 This python program checks the validity of a structure or frames in a trajectory.
 The two tested applications of this program are: